Support from FASE's Education Technology Office

 11.1.
 Select your files for uploading

-1. Use the Drag and drop or Click here to browse button to select your files for upload.
+1. Drag and drop or select Browse button to select scanned files to upload.
 You can upload multiple files at the same time.

 2. Ensure that the green Complete booklets number matches the number of booklets you collected.